grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 into a Statement), our goal is not to make this compile as soon as possible.
 The goal is to answer ourselves a question: how do I know whether the access is granted or not?
 The answer: it is the result of authorization of the allowed role.
-Ok, so let us just write it down, ignoring everything that stands in our way (I know that most of us have a habit to add a class or a variable as soon as we find out that we need it.
+Ok, so let's just write it down, ignoring everything that stands in our way (I know that most of us have a habit to add a class or a variable as soon as we find out that we need it.
 If you are like that, then please turn off this habit while writing